GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You force a creature you can perceive to be overcome with fear.
 It must succeed a [Will] save with a DV equal to the spellcheck result or become filled with fear to such an extant that it must use its movement phases to move as far away from you as possible.
-It must do so for a number of rounds equal to their points of fsilure.
+It must do so for a number of rounds equal to their points of failure.

 If the spellcheck is a critical success, it applies an additional fear based effect against any creature that has a critical failure on its save.
 That creature must sprint away so long as it does not cause it to be fatigued as a result.